Equations of tropical varieties: Scheme-theoretic tropicalization

 Thus $\val(R)$ is the moduli scheme of valuations on $R$.
-This is a refinement of the observation of Manon \cite{Manon2} that the set of all valuations with semiring of values $\T$ forms a fan.
-In particular, the $\T$-points of $\val(R)$ are the usual non-archimedean valuations on $R$---i.e., $\val(R)(\T)$ is equal to the underlying set of the Berkovich analytification $(\spec R)^{an}$.
+This is a refinement of the observation of Manon \cite{Manon} that the set of all valuations with semiring of values $\T$ forms a fan.
+In particular, the $\T$-points of $\val(R)$ are the usual non-archimedean valuations on $R$.

-As a special case of Proposition \ref{prop:val-functoriality} we have the following (Theorem \ref{thm:ValFamily} part (1) from the introduction). \begin{theorem} Given an integral $\Fun$-scheme $X$, a ring $R$, and a subscheme $Z\subset X_R$, the tropicalization of $Z$ with respect to the universal valuation, $\Trop^{\nu^R_{univ}}_X(Z)$, forms an algebraic family of $\B$-schemes over $\val(R)$ such that the fibre over each valuation $\nu$ is $\Trop_X^\nu(Z)$. \end{theorem}
+As a special case of Proposition \ref{prop:val-functoriality} we have the following (Theorem \ref{thm:ValFamily} part (1) from the introduction). \begin{theorem} Given a locally integral $\Fun$-scheme $X$, a ring $R$, and a subscheme $Z\subset X_R$, the tropicalization of $Z$ with respect to the universal valuation, $\Trop^{\nu^R_{univ}}_X(Z)$, forms an algebraic family of $\B$-schemes over $\val(R)$ such that the fiber over each valuation $\nu$ is $\Trop_X^\nu(Z)$. \end{theorem}